LeoAndo/RecyclerViewJavaSample2/README.md

 # overview
-jp) DiffUtil.ItemCallbackを使わないパターン
-en) A pattern that does not use DiffUtil.ItemCallback
+A pattern that does not use DiffUtil.ItemCallback

 # development environment
 ```